sourmash-bio/sourmash/doc/api-example.md

 You can extract scaled MinHashes to num MinHashes whenever there are more hash values in the scaled MinHash than num.

-Yoda sayeth: *When understand these two sentences you can, this code may you use.*
+Yoda sayeth: *When understand these two sentences you can, use this code may you.*

 ## Working with fast search trees (Sequence Bloom Trees, or SBTs)